LINDGRENBA/factorial/README.md

 ## Specifications

-Behavior-(Our program should handle): A positive number Input Example-(When it recieves): 5!
-Output Example-(It should return):  true / 120

 Behavior-(Our program should handle): A negative number Input Example-(When it recieves): -5
 Output Example-(It should return):  false / program does not run

 Behavior-(Our program should handle): The factorial of 0 should = 1
 Input Example-(When it recieves): 0!
-Output Example-(It should return):  1
+Output Example-(It should return):  true - run program / result = 1

+Behavior-(Our program should handle): A positive number Input Example-(When it recieves): 5!
+Output Example-(It should return):  true - run program / result = 120

 ### Definition of a factorial from Epicodus online curriculum